UlyssesDB/open-weather-app/README.md

 Download the repository.

 Create a '.env.local' file in the root directory with the following variables (see 'env.example' for sample file):

 - NEXT_PUBLIC_WEATHER_API_KEY=<API_KEY>
 - NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=<API_KEY>

-Open a terminal window and navigate to the root directly of the project.
+Open a terminal window and navigate to the root directory of the project.

 Then run the following commands:

 - $ npm install
 - $ npm run dev